Tag Archives | Osprey

 Clear Creek Wastewater Treatment Plant

-We are scheduling our first 2025 Saturday visit to the ponds targeting waterfowl, shorebirds and wintering passerines.
-Assemble at the Treatment Plant’s Administration Building at the end of Metz Road at 8:00 am sharp to meet your leader, Larry Jordan.
+We are again scheduling a visit to the ponds targeting waterfowl, shorebirds and migrating warblers.
+Osprey, Bald Eagle, and American Kestrel are almost assured.
+Assemble at the Treatment Plant’s Administration Building at the end of Metz Road at 7:30 am to meet your leader, Larry Jordan.
 This is a 1/2-day trip that may end in the early afternoon if the birding is good.
-Directions to the Clear Creek Plant: Take Hwy 273 south, after crossing Clear Creek and past the Win-River Casino, take the second left turn at River Ranch Road and cross over the railroad tracks.
-Turn left on Eastside Rd.
-Entrance is at 2200 Metz Road on the right.
-Rain cancels.
-Questions contact webmaster@shastabirdingsociety.org
+Directions to the Clear Creek Plant: Take Hwy 273 and look for River Ranch Road after crossing Clear Creek.
+Cross over the Railroad tracks and turn left on Eastside Rd.
+Entrance is on Metz Road on the right.

 0